libratbag/libratbag/doc/dbus.rst

         This list may be empty if the device does not support reading and/or writing the lift off distance.

+.. attribute:: Autosleep

+        :type: i
+        :flags: read-write, mutable

+        Int for the autosleep timeout in seconds assigned to this profile.
+        This time must be one of those listed in :attr:`Autosleeps`, or ``-1`` to indicate that changing the autosleep timeout for this device is not allowed.

+.. attribute:: Autosleeps

+        :type: au
+        :flags: read-write, constant

+        A list of permitted autosleep timeouts.
+Values in this list may be used in the :attr:`Autosleep` property.
+This list is always sorted ascending, the lowest autosleep timeout is the first item in the list.

+        This list may be empty if the device does not support reading and/or writing the autosleep timeout.

 .. attribute:: ReportRate

         :type: u